joelphimes/Niger-Political-Shift-Examination/README.md

 - F-statistic and Prob (F-statistic): The F-statistic is used to test the overall significance of the model.
 The null hypothesis would be that all of the regression coefficients are equal to zero.
 The Prob (F-statistic) is the probability that 'we' would get the computed value of F if the null hypothesis were true.
 In this case, the p-value is extremely small (9.19e-12), suggesting that at least some of the regression coefficients are not zero, i.e., the independent variable does have an effect on the dependent variable.

 - coef (const and Amount_DAC): The const coefficient is your Y-intercept.
 It means that when Net Bilateral Aid Flows are zero, the Gross Capital Formation is -4.749e+08.
 The Amount_DAC coefficient is the slope of your regression line.
-It means that for each unit increase in Net Bilateral Aid Flows, the Gross Capital Formation increases by 5.3360 units, on average.
+It means that for each unit increase in Net Bilateral Aid Flows, the average Gross Capital Formation increases by 5.3360 units.

 - P>|t| (const and Amount_DAC): These are the p-values associated with the null hypothesis that the respective coefficient is equal to zero (the variable has no effect).
 In both cases, the p-values are less than 0.05, suggesting that the intercept and slope are significantly different from zero.